 What’s with all the complaining about “Thank You” emails?
 I can’t believe the emails I receive on the topic that claim they are a waste of time, annoying, and shouldn’t be sent.

-I’ve posted on the topic of Thank You curmudgeons previously and have been on the receiving end of “thank you” e-mails and not once was I annoyed.
-I smile; then hit Delete.
-So where is the angst coming from?
+I’ve posted on the topic of Thank You curmudgeons previously and have been on the receiving end of “thank you” emails.
+Yet, not once was I annoyed.
+Instead, I smile, then hit Delete.
+So, where is the angst coming from?

-Today I had a site visitor e-mail about this topic that had a slightly different twist, so I thought I would share our conversation with you.
+Today I had a site visitor email about this topic that had a slightly different twist, so I thought I would share our conversation with you.

 Hmmm… With the amount of help I offer, from experience, infrequent are the thank you emails.
 So to be so special that you get so many “thanks” and then to state that is annoying?